-- Case 4:Humboldt County, California – A sheriff's deputy for Humboldt County and a McKinleyville grocery store clerk was harmed when confronting two teenagers attempting to steal beer.
+- Case 4:Humboldt County, California – A sheriff’s deputy for Humboldt County and a McKinleyville grocery store clerk were harmed when confronting two teenagers attempting to steal beer.
 After the attack on store clerks, the two juveniles fled the scene.
-The deputies stopped the pair approximately one-half mile away, where they deployed their taser at the violent suspect.
+The deputies stopped the pair approximately one-half mile away, where they deployed their Taser at the violent suspect.

 Workers’ Compensation Benefits for Injuries Suffered at Work

 All store owners must carry workers’ compensation coverage on all grocery store employees to provide immediate medical care when they are hurt on the job.
 Additionally, the policy offers protection against serious injury or death during an accident, assault, or crime.

 Commonly, the insurance company policy covers medical treatment and ongoing medical bills for severe and common injuries, including: